huuaho/SolidBento/src/components/Footer/README.md

 ##### First vertical

 The top half contains a hard-set values denoting the NCI/NIH on the left side.
+It is also a hyper link to cancer.gov

 On the right side is a 'Contact Us' section (name is hard-set) that generates links under need, spreading horizontally, right aligned.

 The only configuration required here is the contactUsLinks - an array of objects to create a tags